luochuanoo/AGV-visual-detect-and-track/README.md

 # AGV-visual-detect-and-track
-Object detect Implementation by SSD net on libtorch Object track Implementation by KCF
+1/Object detect Implementation by SSD net on libtorch 2/Object track Implementation by KCF